Rotating charged black holes shadow in quintessence: Quantitative analysis of the black hole shadow

-Next, we study the shadow of rotating charge black holes in quintessences.
-Null geodesics that fall inside the black hole casts a black hole shadow.
-The incoming photons with large angular momenta fall inside black hole and spots a dark circle which defines the black hole shadow and photons with smaller angular momentum turns back on certain turning point or scattered from the black hole and observed by an observer at infinity.
-Here, we are only interested in the study of in falling null geodesics, which is better described by celestial coordinates $\alpha$ and $\beta$
+We have calculated the impact parameters which trace the photon orbits around the black hole.
+For visualization of the black hole's shadow, we require celestial coordinates.
+The visual image of the black hole's shadow is a dark spot surrounded by bright photon rings.
+The incoming photons with larger angular momentum fall inside the black hole and spot a dark circle, while photons with smaller angular momentum turn back on a certain turning point or scatter from the black hole are observed by an observer at infinity.
+Here, we study the in falling null geodesics and for that, we are introducing two celestial coordinates, $\alpha$, and $\beta$

-where $r_0$ is the distance between the black hole and far distance observer, $\theta_0$ is the inclination angle between the z-axis of the black hole and line of sight from source to observer.
-Using null geodesics equations, one can find out the relation between celestial coordinates and constants $\eta$ and $\xi$ as
+where $r_0$ is the distance between the black hole and the far distance observer, $\theta_0$ is the inclination angle between the black hole rotation axis and line of sight from source to observer.
+From null geodesic Eqs.~(\ref{t})-(\ref{phi}), we find the relation between celestial coordinates and constants $\eta$ and $\xi$ as

-The Eqs. (\ref{alpha}) and (\ref{beta}) shows the relation between celestial coordinate $\alpha$, $\beta$ to impact parameter $\eta$ and $\xi$.
-The celestial coordinates at equatorial plane ($\theta_0$ =$\pi/2$) reduces to
+Eqs.~(\ref{alpha}) and (\ref{beta}) show the relation between celestial coordinate $\alpha$, $\beta$ to impact parameter $\eta$ and $\xi$.
+The equations of celestial coordinates at the equatorial plane ($\theta_0$ =$\pi/2$) reduce to

-Now, the photon motion around the rotating charge black hole in quintessence is parametrized by the conserved quantities $\xi$ and $\eta$.
-For non-rotating ($a=0$) case the shadow of the black hole is the perfect circle instead of deformed circle and can be obtained from the equation
+The motion of photons around the black hole can be parameterized by the conserved quantities $\xi$ and $\eta$.
+For a non-rotating case ($a=0$) the shadow of the black hole is a perfect circle and can be obtained by the equation

-The contour of the above equation traces shadow of the non-rotating charge black hole with radius $R_s$.
-In rotating case $a\neq0$, the celestial coordinate must follow the equation
+The contour of the above equation traces shadows of the non-rotating charged black hole with radius $R_s$, which we have plotted in Fig.~(\ref{Fig1}).
+The radius of non-rotating black hole shadow increases with the effect of quintessence while it can be observed from Fig.~(\ref{Fig1}) that for the increasing values of charge, the size of the black hole shadow decreases.